-In terms of the appraisal analysis, pharmacy sales are excluded from the sales capacity of the front-end liquidation model so as not to overstate the front-end merchandise sales capacity.
-Front-end net recovery rates typically range from 40 to 50 percent on cost.
-It is imperative for lenders with clients in this industry to partner with an experienced appraiser to understand the value of the various drug store inventories, for front-end, pharmacy, and script files, to ensure that advance rates remain within realistic ranges.
+In terms of an appraisal analysis, pharmacy sales are excluded from the sales capacity of the front-end liquidation model so as not to overstate the front-end merchandise sales capacity.
+Front-end net recovery rates typically range from 40 to 50 percent on cost, according to Gordon Brothers.
+It is imperative for lenders with clients in this industry to partner with an experienced appraiser to understand the value of the various drug store inventories, both front-end and pharmacy, as well as script files, to ensure that advance rates remain within realistic ranges.

 Note: This publication is provided for informational marketing purposes only.
 The material contained herein should not be regarded as advice, nor relied upon to make financial, operational or other decisions; nor should it be used as a substitute for an asset appraisal.
 Actual recovery values may vary from transaction to transaction and the recovery values referenced herein are for representative transactions without regard to specific key factors.
 This material may be redistributed only in its entirety, including notice of copyright.
 All rights reserved. ©2020 Gordon Brothers, LLC.

 Reference sources: cvs health, cnn, creditntell, ibisworld, modern healthcare, moneywise, forbes, the new york times